Skip to content

 Why it’s worth it

-Poça da Dona Beija is one of the most popular thermal springs on the island—for good reason.
+Poça da Dona Beija is one of the most popular thermal springs on the island, and for good reason.
 It balances design with natural texture, accessibility with serenity.
 The consistent temperature, the rich mineral content, and the garden-like atmosphere make it ideal for returning visitors as well as first-timers.

 If you go, take your time.
 Let your fingertips trace the minerals in the walls.
 Lie back.
 Watch the steam lift into the canopy.
 And breathe.